membrane/api-gateway/distribution/examples/docker/Readme.md

     </api>
 </router>
 ```
-This file defines a simple API proxy with an OpenAPI validation plugin.
-All requests that the Docker container receives at port 2000 will be validated against the provided OpenAPI manifest.
+This file defines a simple API proxy with an OpenAPI plugin.
 In this instance, we define an online path to the manifest YAML, this will make membrane automatically set the manifest's host as the proxy target.

 For deploying Membrane with our custom proxies.xml file, we utilize a straightforward Dockerfile as follows: